w-duffy/2023-August-Pt/2-Module/3-week/4-day/README.md

 Formula: Multiply each digit by the number base raised to the nth power, where n is its position _starting from the right_.
 Then, add all of the results together.

+Charles -- "It unshifts the new characters instead of pushing"

 To convert 0b11001010 to decimal, remember the base is 2:

 2^0 *0 = 0